 - 13. Who will provide the grades for HHB students?
 The classroom teacher (in collaboration with the HHB teacher) is responsible for assigning grades. - 14.
 Is it permissible to use medical information/referral submitted by a nurse, dentist, chiropractor, social worker, licensed professional counselor, or psychologist to determine eligibility for HHB services?
 No. Only the licensed physician (or Advanced Nurse Practitioner) treating the child for the presenting diagnosis can provide the certification of need (medical referral form) for students to receive HHB. - 15.
 Can HHB services be denied if there is reason to believe the medical condition identified for the student to miss school is not legitimate?
 Only a person licensed to practice medicine under state law can determine if a student is unable to attend school because of illness.
 School personnel can discuss the situation with the doctor if the parent or guardian has signed the medical release.
-The school may also request a second medical opinion.
+The school district may also request a second medical opinion.
 It is best for the LEA in this situation to consult its local board attorney for advice. - 16.
-Can the LEA provide more than three hours of instruction?
-The number of hours of instruction is determined by the local school team or IEP to meet the specific needs of the individual student as identified in the Educational Service Plan (ESP). - 17.
 Does the LEA have to provide HHB services during the summer?
-Services do not have to be provided during the summer unless the student is in the special education program and the IEP requires it. - 18.
+Services conclude the last day of the school year, unless otherwise approved. - 17.
 Are LEAs required to make-up sessions?
-Make-up sessions are provided at the discretion of the LEA. - 19.
+Make-up sessions are provided at the discretion of the LEA. - 18.
 It is difficult to get doctor's input into the medical referral plan; it will be impossible to get input into a re-entry plan.
-The input of the licensed physician regarding the student's current physical or psychological condition is important and is part of the medical referral plan; if the attending physician fails to provide such information, the school team can proceed to develop a re-entry plan without the input. - 20.
+The input of the licensed physician regarding the student's current physical or psychological condition is important and is part of the medical referral plan; if the attending physician fails to provide such information, the school team can proceed to develop a re-entry plan without the input. - 19.
 How are students counted for attendance purposes?
 A student is counted present for the week if he or she receives three hours of instruction.
 If the student is unable to receive a scheduled HHB instructional session during the school week due to his or her medical condition as documented by the licensed physician who is treating the student a make-up instructional session may be provided.
 Once the student completes the instructional session the student shall be counted in accordance with the attendance rule.

-- 21. Is there ever a time when a child is counted present but no HHB service is provided?
-No. The student must receive a minimum of three hours of instruction to be counted present for that week. - 22.
+- 20. Is there ever a time when a child is counted present, but no HHB service is provided?
+No. The student must receive a minimum of three hours of instruction to be counted present for that week. - 21.
 Can students participate in extra-curricular activities while on HHB?
 The decision should be based on the student's Educational Service Plan (ESP), the Physician's Medical Certification Statement, and the LEA if there is not a stated policy.